Does Your World Feel Unpredictable And Unsafe?

 There Is A Way Forward

-I urge and encourage you to start the process of healing after trauma.
-I will be with you every step of the way and together we can free you from this pain.
+We urge and encourage you to start the process of healing after trauma.
+We will be with you every step of the way and together we can free you from this pain.

-Please click “Contact Me” to schedule a free 30-45-minute phone consultation so we can find out if I can be of assistance to you.
-You can ask any questions you may have about trauma therapy and my practice in Beverly Hills, CA.
+Please click “Contact” so we can find out if we can be of assistance to you.
+You can ask any questions you may have about trauma therapy and our practice in Beverly Hills, CA.